tarstutorials/vrsensorint/docs/_sources/content/m5/integration.rst.txt

 **[Click on the above video for our YouTube video on the VR Maze using EMG and HR Data.]**

 While the example project you created above may only serve to display the data from the EMG and HR sensors, that is only the tip of the iceberg for potential creations using physiological sensors and the Delsys API.
 Here is a more complex application, similar to the VR Maze you saw back in module two that integrates both EMG and heart rate sensors to control player movement.
 Hopefully this gives you some inspiration for your own applications!
+You can find the Unity project on our `GitHub page <https://github.com/tarstutorials/vrsensorint-EMGHRVRMaze>`_.

 --------------------------------